ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Introduction

+Several works analyzed WAN's traffic behavior to study and model its behavior~\cite{lucas1997statistical, thompson1997wide,wang2021examination}.
+These studies found that the significant changes in traffic patterns happen frequently, on the scale of several minutes.
+Thus, to be able to solve a TE problem before the traffic changes significantly, we considered real-time to be in a sub-minute time scale.

 One of the problems of using DRL in real-world scenarios is that it does not offer performance bounds.
-This means that once a DRL agent is trained, there is no way to give a confidence interval over the DRL agent's performance.
-Consequently, network operators might not feel confident to adapt such technology in a real-world industrial deployment.
-In our work, we designed a method to offer a lower bound in performance for the DRL agent.
-To do this, we made the DRL agent optimize over an existing routing configuration.
-Thus, the DRL agent will learn how to find the best solution given an initial routing policy.
-With our method, Enero will detect the DRL's low performance and the network operator will have a worst-case guarantee of the DRL agent performance bound by the initial routing policy.
+This means that once a DRL agent is trained, there is no way to give a minimum certainty over the DRL agent's performance.
+This performance bound would let network operators know when the DRL agent's performance is poor before deployment and avoid compromising the real network's behavior.
+Consequently, network operators typically do not feel confident to deploy such technology in a real-world network.
+In our work, we designed a method to offer a minimum performance certainty or bound in the DRL agent's performance(Section \ref{subsec:perfbound}).

-WANs suffer from changes constantly.
-Real-world physical links can be broken due to external factors and network users have different pattern behaviours that cause difficult-to-predict spikes in network's resources utilization.
-In the SDN context, when such events take place the controller must provide an alternative routing configuration in a short period of time to ensure network reliability.
-When such an event occurs, existing TE solutions based on heuristics or exact solvers need to start the optimization process from scratch.
-This is very inefficient as the \textit{knowledge} learned from old optimization scenarios (e.g., old topology) is not transferred to the new scenario (e.g., new topology).
-In our work, we designed a solution that is able to adapt to these changes and leverage the knowledge from past optimizations.
-To do this, we designed a DRL agent that incorporates Graph Neural Networks (GNN)~\cite{scarselli2008graph}.
+Another important characteristic of our solution is that it is able to adapt to changes.
+WAN scenarios suffer from changes constantly, physical links can be broken due to external factors and network users have different pattern behaviors that cause difficult-to-predict spikes in network's resources utilization.
+When such an event occurs, state-of-the-art TE solutions based on heuristics or classical optimization techniques need to start the optimization process from scratch.

+In our work, Enero is designed with a DRL agent that incorporates a Graph Neural Network (GNN)~\cite{scarselli2008graph}.
 GNNs are a novel family of Deep Learning techniques tailored for learning relational information.
-By using a GNN in the DRL agent we enable it to operate efficiently over different network scenarios when the traffic matrix or the network topology changes during time.
+By using a GNN in the DRL agent, we enable Enero to operate efficiently over different network scenarios when the traffic matrix or the network topology changes during time.

 In summary, our work makes the following contributions: